Jamilon Mülders

-Jamilon Mülders (born 29 May 1976) is a German field hockey coach and a former player for the German national team.
+Jamilon Mülders (born 29 May 1976) is a German field hockey coach and a former player for the Germany national team.
 He is the former coach for the Chinese national team.
 Jamilon is the current coach of the Dutch ladies national team.

-He coached the German national team at the 2016 Summer Olympics, where the team won the bronze medal.
+He coached the Germany national team at the 2016 Summer Olympics, where the team won the bronze medal.